Professor Adam Smyth

 - writing article on proof pages (with Markman Ellis of Queen Mary, London)

 - building an online database of printed waste in books, with Anna Reynolds (York) and Megan Heffernan (DePaul)

-I enjoy presenting my work both within the academy (in 2017-18, I will give talks at Yale, Johns Hopkins, Cambridge, Exeter, and UEA) and beyond: I write regularly for the Times Literary Supplement (for example, here) and the London Review of Books (for example, here), and have appeared on TV and radio in the UK and abroad (for example, here).
+I enjoy presenting my work both within the academy (recent talks include Yale, Johns Hopkins, Cambridge, Exeter, and UEA) and beyond: I write regularly for the Times Literary Supplement (for example, here) and the London Review of Books (for example, here), and have appeared on TV and radio in the UK and abroad (for example, here).
 I host a series of podcasts on work on the history of the book currently going on here at Oxford University: you can listen to this here.
-With literary journalist James Kidd, I am the co-host of the literary podcast and radio show, Litbits, described by the Guardian as one of the best three literary podcasts.
+With literary journalist James Kidd, I am the co-host of the literary podcast and radio show Litbits, described by the Guardian as one of the best three literary podcasts.